affan4321/Moqah.pk/README.md

 - Clone it to your local Repository
 - enter `npm run start` in terminal opened inside project directory to run the app in browser

+- OR
+- Visit this link to check website directly ---> https://affan4321.github.io/Moqah.pk/ <<<---

 **NOTE:** This app is in build mode and is not yet fully customized for public use.